 A week ago last Wednesday, my husband and I flew home from the South Rim of the Grand Canyon days ahead of schedule.
-A nasty bout with food poisoning had rendered my husband unfit for the rigors of the hiking we had planned to do.
+A nasty bout of food poisoning had rendered my husband unfit for the rigors of the hiking we had planned to do.
 Add to that the hospitalization of our dog, who, in apparent sympathy with the favorite of her two owners, had developed pancreatitis, and curtailing our vacation seemed appropriate.

 Late in the day, as we waited in the Atlanta airport for our delayed flight, a young man in Army camouflage, who looked hardly older than our 15-year-old grandson, took a seat among the other passengers at our gate.